Mesn1r/SimpleTPI/README.md

 so what is thread access injection ?

 Thread execution hijacking is a method used to control a running thread in a process.
-It starts by opening access to a process, then allocating memory within the process, writing malicious code (payload) into the allocated memory, creating a new thread in the process and starting it with the malicious code.
+It starts by opening access to a process , the process i demonsrate be claculator .. , then allocating memory within the process, writing malicious code (payload) into the allocated memory, creating a new thread in the process and run it with the malicious code.
 This will cause the code to take control of the thread.

 we test the script by create a vm in my case is kali linux .